BHashemi2021/Movies-ETL/README.md

 -------------------------------
+ * Yellow color is encircling an outlier in the Wikipedia data release dates.

 Comparing similar columns we decided which columns were superior to similar columns in data quality and consistency to keep (Figure 7)